OWASP/www-project-threat-and-safeguard-matrix/index.md

 The recover function includes identifying appropriate activities to maintain plans for resilience and to restore services impaired during cyber security incidents.
 Key Objective: How do you get to a state that was equal or better than before the incident

 ### Safeguards
 **Safeguards** are Actions, devices, procedures, techniques, or other measures that reduce the vulnerability of an information system.
 Synonymous with security controls and Countermeasures.
-Feel free to use these lists as a starating point:
+Feel free to use these lists as a starting point:
 #### [171 CIS Sub-Controls](https://learn.cisecurity.org/CIS-Controls-V71-85x11-Singles-2.pdf)
 #### [108 Safeguards outlined by NIST CSF](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/Nist_CSF_Safeguards)
 #### [42 Mitre Enterprise Mitigations](https://attack.mitre.org/mitigations/enterprise/)